renjithk4/AssemAI/README.md

 # Repository for "AssemAI: Interpretable Image-Based Anomaly Prediction for Manufacturing Pipelines" Paper
-This repository contains curated datasets, implementation of methods experimented and introduced in the paper titled "NS-HyMAP: Neurosymbolic Multimodal Hybrid Fusion for Robust and Interpretable Anomaly Prediction in Assembly Pipelines".
+This repository contains derived datasets, implementation of methods experimented and introduced in the paper titled "AssemAI: Interpretable Image-Based Anomaly Prediction for Manufacturing Pipelines".

 # 1. Data Preprocessing #
+This folder includes the steps for object detection from the images in the Future Factories dataset.

-The final preprocessed Image dataset(YOLO-FF) available at: https://drive.google.com/drive/folders/1VdIsSouurlVAFRLaZnPuemsDXLyKRN-2?usp=drive_link
+The final preprocessed image dataset available at: https://drive.google.com/drive/folders/1VdIsSouurlVAFRLaZnPuemsDXLyKRN-2?usp=drive_link
+To train the YOLO model run, -> py 1.
+Data Preprocessing/YOLO-FF.py The folder "YOLO-FF Model for Object Detection", includes the results of the model training.
+The YOLO-FF model is saved at "1.
+Data Preprocessing/YOLO-FF Model for Object Detection/YOLO-FF_train/weights/YOLO-FF.pt"

 # 2. Baselines #